The Diadone Method

 When Remus heard of the attack against the Potters and Sirius Black's treachery, he just upped and left, he couldn't stand the reminders of the good times he'd had with his friends.

 Over the years, Remus worked his way up in the criminal underworld, forging documents and art for more and more influential people.
+He even dabbled in espionage.
 However, his work was not without its risks.

 March 4th, 1983